Happy Marriage: 11 Keys to Find Happiness in a Marriage

 “It’s not easy finding happiness in ourselves and it’s not possible to find it elsewhere.” ~ Agnes Repplier

-In one of my earlier post, I had written my definition of marriage.
-Also mentioned were the main factors responsible for a healthy marriage like love, communication, trust, understanding, and friendship.
+In one of my earlier post, I have written my definition of marriage.
+Among the other mentions in that post were the main factors responsible for a happy married life like love, communication, trust, understanding, and friendship.

-You need commitment towards the following to find happiness in a marriage or in any relationship.
+You need commitment towards the following aspects to find happiness in a marriage or in any relationship.
+Here’s how to be happy in marriage:

 You can find happiness in your marriage by looking at the brighter side of things.
 Yes, a spouse’s positive attitude leads to positive behavior, which makes you and your relationship happy.